ahmadawais/shades-of-purple-vscode/README.md

 ## Thanks

 Thanks to VSCode team at Microsoft for creating such an awesome code editor.
 Also to the creator of other high contrast themes that served as an inspiration.
+Dhanish for awesome VSCode icons.

 Licensed as MIT ⓒ [Ahmad Awais](https://AhmadAwais.com/).